Long-Term Outcomes in Nephrotic Syndrome by Kidney Biopsy Diagnosis and Proteinuria

-Focal segmental glomerulosclerosis (FSGS) may be caused by diabetes, genetics, drugs, sickle cell disease, and infections, and it comprises approximately 35% of all nephrotic syndrome cases.2,3 The incidence of FSGS in the US from 2004 to 2013 was 3.2 per 100,000 person-years, a 41% increase over the previous decade (1994 to 2003).4 Treatment for FSGS varies based on underlying cause, but reduction of proteinuria is the goal of therapy for all patients.5 There is no cure for FSGS1; up to half of patients progress to kidney failure within 5 to 10 years,6 resulting in a need for dialysis or transplantation that places a substantial burden on the healthcare system.7 Despite this high burden, there is limited real-world data about FSGS in the US.1
+Focal segmental glomerulosclerosis (FSGS) can be caused by a variety of factors such as genetics, drugs, or infections.1-3 FSGS accounts for approximately 35% of all nephrotic syndrome cases.1-3 The incidence of FSGS in the US from 2004 to 2013 was 3.2 per 100,000 person-years, a 41% increase over the previous decade.1,4 The goal of therapy is reduction or remission of proteinuria, as there is no cure.1,5 Up to half of patients progress to kidney failure within 5 to 10 years, resulting in a need for dialysis or transplantation that places a substantial burden on the healthcare system.1,6,7 Despite this high burden, there is limited real-world data about FSGS in the US.1

 This study used data from the US Renal Data System (USRDS) to assess the epidemiology, characteristics, treatment patterns, and outcomes of patients with FSGS kidney failure.1